OHDSI/Authenticator/README.md

 ### Active Directory authentication

 Active Directory mostly is similar to LDAP authentication, except:
-- `baseDn` allows to provide username istead of distingueshed name
+- `baseDn` allows to provide username instead of distingueshed name
 - `domainSuffix` defines AD domain name.
-When is not set `baseDn` should have format of FQDN (not just login).
+When is not set `baseDn` must have format of FQDN (not just login).
 - `ignorePartialResultException` should be set to `true` when authenticating across multi-domain forest

 **Note:** When `domainSuffix`